-The minimum we would expect is that financial information for the current and previous two financial years should be made available.
+The minimum we would expect is that financial information for the current and previous two financial years should be available.

-If money is allocated to specific cost centres in a department and this information helps to explain how public money is spent, departments should consider publishing it.
+If money is allocated to specific cost centres and this information helps to explain how public money is spent, the government should consider publishing it.